ab12gu/uprite-theranova/README.md

 #### Motivation

-The study of gait (a person's manner of walking) is greatly studied to be used for signs of deterioration.
+The study of gait (a person's manner of walking) is greatly studied to be used for signs of deterioration (signs showing high risk of fall and early signs of dementia).
 The main medical systems utilized for gait analysis either are too expensive being at $2,000+ or don't integrate specific study analysis into the system.
 The new product will be made from ground up, starting with purchasing an off the shelf bluetooth capable, integrated accelerometer and gyroscope.
-Using the off-the-shelf product, a data analysis software will be built to record the gait parameters of a person wearing the sensoor.
+Using the off-the-shelf product, a data analysis software will be built to record the gait parameters of a person wearing the sensor.
 This product is called the UpRite sensor.

 #### Data Acquisition